 *Correspondence: kliebenstein@ucdavis.edu Daniel J. Kliebenstein

-Title: Crop domestication and pathogen virulence: Interactions of tomato and Botrytis genetic diversity
+Title: Tomato Domestication and pathogen virulence: Interactions of host and Botrytis genetic diversity

 Short title: Interactions of tomato and Botrytis genetics

 Material Distribution Footnote: The author(s) responsible for distribution of materials integral to the findings presented in this article in accordance with the policy described in the Instructions for Authors (www.plantcell.org) is (are): Daniel J. Kliebenstein (kliebenstein@ucdavis.edu).